Jahangir with a Portrait of Akbar

-Jahangir With a Portrait of Akbar is a Mughal painting, by the artists Hashim and Abu'l Hasan.
+Jahangir with a Portrait of Akbar is a Mughal painting, by the artists Hashim and Abu'l Hasan.
 It was commissioned by the Mughal emperor Jahangir in the early 17th century.
 It depicts Jahangir, holding a portrait of his father and predecessor Akbar.
-It is located in the Guimet Museum, in Paris.
+It is now in the Louvre in Paris within the Department of Islamic Art.

 Background

 The Mughal emperor Jahangir succeeded his father Akbar in 1605.
-Prior to his accession, during the final years of the reign of Akbar, Jahangir rebelled against his father and set up an alternate court at Allahabad.
+Prior to his accession, during the final years of the reign of Akbar, Jahangir rebelled against his father and set up an alternative court at Allahabad.

 The year of the painting's completion is not exactly known, and various clues point to different dates.
-It is known from the inscriptions upon the painting that the work was executed by two artists, Hashim and Abu'l Hasan.
+It is known from the inscriptions on the painting that the work was executed by two artists, Mir Hashim and Abu'l Hasan.
 The latter is not referred to by name, but by his title, that is, "Nadir al-Zaman" (wonder of the age).
 Another inscription states that the portrait of Jahangir was made in his thirtieth year.
 This would be in 1599, before the accession of Jahangir, and during the reign of Akbar.
 Yet another inscription states that the depiction of Akbar (d.
 1605) is posthumous.
 Furthermore, the depiction of Jahangir shows him wearing earrings, and he is known to have pierced his ears in 1614.
 Finally, the title of "Nadir al-Zaman" was conferred upon Abu'l-Hasan before 1614.
 Kavita Singh therefore speculates that the painting was retouched, with the posthumous image of Akbar added later.

 As for the inspiration behind its commissioning, Kavita Singh speculates that it might have been commissioned after a dream of Jahangir, as recounted in his autobiography the Jahangirnama, where his father Akbar appeared in his dream and asked him to forgive Mirza Aziz Koka, a nobleman imprisoned by Jahangir for treason.